rathergood/Crypto-Currency-Price/README.md

 1. Open script editor (Under tools)
 2. File new "script file", give it a name
 3. Copy Code and Save
-4. In your sheet, type in =ccprice(cryptocurrency, usd)
+4. In your sheet, type in =ccprice(cryptocurrency, currency)
    example:
-   =ccprice("ethereum", "usd")
+   =ccprice("ethereum", "USD")

-   you can also type "btc" instead of usd if you want to return the price in bitcoin
+The currency parameter accepts the following currencies:
+"BTC", "USD", "AUD", "BRL", "CAD", "CHF", "CNY", "EUR", "GBP", "HKD", "IDR", "INR", "JPY", "KRW", "MXN", "RUB"

+***the currency parameter needs to be uppercase*** =ccprice("ethereum", "USD") will work =ccprice("ethereum", "usd") will not!

 also very easy to get any of the following by making  minor edits to the code: